-Gen Z - Key Characteristics no.3 - Pragmatic
+Gen Z - Key Characteristics No.3 - Pragmatic

 Beyond that I would say that pragmatism is not just a key characteristic, but also one of the true standouts.
 If you want to understand this generation, you really need to understand this.